alex-gutev/live_cells/README.md

 `ValueCell`'s are objects which maintain a state that needs to be persisted between builds of a widget.
 This means they cannot be stored in local variables or member variables of a `StatelessWidget`.
-They must be stored either in an object which is passed to the widgets in which they are used, or in member variables of a `StatelessWidget`.
+They must be stored either in an object which is passed to the widgets in which they are used, or in member variables of a widget `State` class.
 However, this can get a bit cumbersome which is where `CellWidget` comes in handy.

 `CellWidget` is a `Widget` base class, like `StatelessWidget`, which provides the method `cell()`